-IN the confines of a southeast London flat, a group of Brits sit in the kitchen of an Aussie expat’s home.
-They crossed the threshold with the usual ‘shrimp on the barbie’ jabs, predicting a dinner party which would end with a Neighbours theme tune sing-a-long.
+In the confines of a southeast London flat, a group of Brits sit in the kitchen of an Aussie expat’s home.
+They crossed the threshold with the usual ‘shrimp on the barbie’ jabs, predicting a dinner party which would end with a Neighbours theme tune sing-a-long. little did they know kangaroo was the main item on the menu for the evening!
 Greeting my guests with a carefully selected Australian shiraz was only their first pleasant surprise of the evening.

 “So what’s on the menu?” they ask with eager eyes and grumbling bellies.
 I tell them “Kangaroo” and watch as a mixed response sweeps across the table.
 Half are enthusiastic about the thought of a new challenge, and the other half look at me with eyes that say “if only the wine was where the Australian culinary adventure ended.”